LTUC/amman-dotnet-401d2/Curriculum/Class04/FACILITATOR.md

 - The Lab will require some knowledge on multi-dimensional arrays and potentially Jagged Arrays.

-in the prework, students were instructed to practice their use of 2D and jagged arrays. if they have questions about this, make sure that they refer back to theri previous resources.
+in the prework, students were instructed to practice their use of 2D and jagged arrays. if they have questions about this, make sure that they refer back to the previous resources.

+The Lab contains starter code.
+This will give them a look of what a console app with many classes could potentially look like.
+Provide this for them after the lecture and before they begin the lab

 ## General comments
 - Through the week we have been alluding to the concept of classes but never actually talked about them..now we get to.